172 Magnets in One Day: Inside Cindy's Craft Show Setup

 | Month 6 | 300 | $600 | $80 | $521 | $3,123 |

-The most trusted software in the magnet-making community.
+Trusted software in the magnet-making community.
 NINEMAGS handles photo uploads, auto-cropping, batch processing, and print-ready file generation — so you can focus on making magnets and growing sales.

 Photo to print-ready magnet — in seconds